Nabilphysics/python_test_code/README.md

 # python_test_code
-Just rough code while I test various python code.
-Might be useful for someone so I decided to make a repository and upload.
+Just rough code while I testing various small chunks of Python code.
+It might be useful for someone so I made a repository and uploaded it.